rubyworks/rubytest/README.md

 ## Description

 Ruby Test is a universal test harness for Ruby that can be used by any Ruby test framework.
-Ruby Test defines a simple specification for compliance, which allows tests from various frameworks to all run
+You think of Ruby Test as a *meta* test framework.

-Ruby Test defines a straight-forward specification that any test framework can easily support which allows Ruby Test to run the frameworks tests through a single uniform user interface in a single pass.
+Ruby Test defines a straight-forward specification that any test framework can utilize as it backend.
+This makes it almost trival to implement new test frameworks.
+Ruby Test further allows tests from various frameworks to all run through a single uniform user interface in a single pass.

 ## Specification